techboydk/Ringfo-lib/README.md

 # music-img
-this the library for Ringfo ringtones and wallpapers.
+This the library for Ringfo - ringtones and wallpapers.